-The 55mph limit was imposed to reduce fuel usage, which at the time had many issues, especially due to the cold war against communist regimes.
-In 1988, the administration approved a raising of the NMSL to 65mph due to the stability of fuel prices.
-This was short-lived, as, in 1995, Congress finally decided to allow states to create their own guidance and enforcement in regards to their speed limit, as they would know the best way to proceed in that landscape.
+The 55 mph limit was imposed to reduce fuel usage, which at the time had many issues, especially due to the Cold War.
+In 1988, the administration approved raising the NMSL to 65 mph due to the stability of fuel prices.
+This was short-lived, as, in 1995, Congress finally decided to allow states to create their own guidance and enforcement regarding their speed limit, as they would know the best way to proceed in that landscape.

 Most states make distinctions between speed limits in different areas.
 Rural freeways usually have the highest maximum speed within a state.
 Many states have a lower maximum for freeways that run through urban areas.
 Residential areas generally have the lowest maximum speed limit within a given state.

 Thirteen states have a speed limit of 75 mph, and another twenty-four have rural freeway limits of 70 mph.

 The lowest maximum speed limit is in Hawaii, where drivers can only reach 60 mph on rural freeways.
 Ten additional states limit speeds to 65 mph.

 Most states have a lower maximum speed when driving on urban freeways because of increased traffic.
 New Mexico, North Dakota, South Dakota, Mississippi, Tennessee, Kentucky, Michigan, Delaware, and Maryland all have the same maximum speed for freeways, regardless of their location.

 The highest maximum speed for urban freeways is 75 mph.
 This is valid in Texas, New Mexico, North Dakota, and South Dakota.
 Five more states (Utah, Kentucky, Michigan, Mississippi, and Tennessee) have a maximum speed limit of 70 mph.
 Most states have a 60-65 mph speed limit on urban freeways.